 Megan Best, of Dublin City FM's Green Room interviews Cathy Fitzgerald on Why ecoliteracy matters to the Irish Creative sector.
 Cathy talks about the challenges and rewards of her forest-focussed ecosocial art practice, that inspired her advocacy for new international law against ecocide crime and the Earth Charter and her founding the Haumea Online Ecoliteracy learning platform.

 “Do artists have the right kinds of tools to imagine new ways of living for the earth and its inhabitants?”
 Luke Clancy, RTE Lyric FM Culture File, 11 November 2019.

-Listen to interview with Cathy Fitzgerald about her ecoliteracy course with writer and radio journalist Rachel Andrews, RTE Lyric FM.
+Listen to an interview with Cathy Fitzgerald about her Haumea ecoliteracy course with writer and radio journalist Rachel Andrews, RTE Lyric FM.

-Read more about Cathy's ongoing ecosocial art practice, The Hollywood Forest story here
+Read more about Cathy's ongoing ecosocial art practice, The Hollywood Forest Story (from 2008) here